Professionals / David M. Friedland

 Bar Admissions & Memberships

 David Friedland is a Principal in the Washington, DC office of Beveridge & Diamond, P.C.
-He is past chair of the Firm’s Environmental Practice Group, and past chair of the Firm's Air Practice Group.
-He currently serves as the Vice-Chair of the Air Quality Committee of the ABA’s Section on Environment, Energy and Resources, having formerly served for two years as Chair.
+He is current chair of the Firm’s Air & Climate Change Practice Group, and past chair of the Firm’s Environmental Practice Group.
+He formerly served as chair of the Air Quality Committee of the ABA’s Section on Environment, Energy and Resources.

 Mr. Friedland’s practice touches every aspect of the regulation of air pollution under the Clean Air Act and state and local air pollution statutes and regulations.
 On the regulatory side, he has helped companies and trade associations prepare comments on scores of proposed rules including revisions to the ozone and particulate matter NAAQS, several rounds of PSD/NSR regulations (e.g., the “WEPCO” rule in 1992, the “NSR Reform” rule in 2002, the “equipment replacement” rule in 2003, and the “Duke hourly rate” rule in 2006), numerous MACT standards (e.g., the aerospace, coil coating, site remediation, medical waste incinerator, offsite waste and recovery, wool fiberglass, hazardous waste combustors, and “MON” rules), the “credible evidence” rule, federal and state Title V rules, and state and local rules (e.g., CARB rules for off road diesel engines and large spark ignition engines).
 He has litigated many of these rules in the D.C.
 Circuit and elsewhere either as an industry petitioner or as an intervenor in suits brought by environmental groups.
 Most of these cases have resulted in favorable settlements (e.g., litigation relating to the MON, the organic liquids distribution MACT, the aerospace MACT), while others have resulted in published opinions.
 See, e.g. Sierra Club v.
 EPA, 167 F.3d 658 (D.C.
 Cir.
 1999); Cement Kiln Recycling Coalition v.
 EPA, 255 F.3d 855 (D.C.
 Cir.
 2001).